CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 ---
-title: "A Mechanism for Encoding Differences in Related Certificates"
+title: "A Mechanism for Encoding Differences in Paired Certificates"
 category: info

 docname: draft-lamps-chameleon-certs-latest